PredictiveScienceLab/paper-2023-inverse-map-karumuri/README.md

     a.
 The first method involves parameterizing the posterior using an amortized full-rank Gaussian guide, implemented through neural networks.

   	b.
 The second method utilizes a Conditional Normalizing Flow guide, employing conditional invertible neural networks for cases where the target posterior is arbitrarily complex.

 2. In both approaches,  we learn the network parameters by amortized variational inference which involves maximizing the expectation of evidence lower bound over all possible datasets compatible with the model.

 3. Once trained posterior estimates are available on-the-fly just at the cost of the forward pass of the network.

 ## Code outline

 [examples](https://github.com/PredictiveScienceLab/paper-2023-inverse-map-karumuri/tree/main/examples): Contains the Python scripts that implements the examples discussed in the paper, along with the code for generating the corresponding plots.
 The three examples are organized into  separate folders.

 Within each example folder, you will find a Jupyter notebook named 'AVI_fullrankGaussian.ipynb'.
-This notebook demonstrates the process of learning the Bayesian inverse map for the specific example.
+This notebook demonstrates the process of learning the Bayesian inverse map using the Gaussian guide for the specific example.
 The results of the computations are saved in the ```./results``` folder.

 Additionally, a comparison has been made between the posteriors learned from our approach and MCMC.
 The results of this comparison can be found in the ```./results_metrics``` folder.
 The estimation of the comparison metrics is carried out in the 'metrics_evaluation.ipynb' jupyter notebook.

 The forward model, which maps parameters to observable quantities, is implemented in the following Jupyter notebooks:
 * [Surrogate.ipynb](https://github.com/PredictiveScienceLab/paper-2023-inverse-map-karumuri/tree/main/examples/1-Damage_location_detection/Surrogate.ipynb): This notebook contains the implementation of the forward model for [example 1](https://github.com/PredictiveScienceLab/paper-2023-inverse-map-karumuri/tree/main/examples/1-Damage_location_detection).
 * [pinn.ipynb](https://github.com/PredictiveScienceLab/paper-2023-inverse-map-karumuri/tree/main/examples/2-1D_heateqn_Wiener-Levy_process/pinn.ipynb): This notebook contains the implementation of the forward model for [example 2](https://github.com/PredictiveScienceLab/paper-2023-inverse-map-karumuri/tree/main/examples/2-1D_heateqn_Wiener-Levy_process).

+Additionally, for the third example, a Bayesian inverse map was learned using Conditional Normalizing Flows as the target posteriors are arbitrarily complex.
+The code for these flow models can be found in 'AVI_CNF.py' under ```./examples/3-Inverse_kinematics/ConditionalNormalizingFlows_guide``` folder.

 ## Installing